thin-edge/thin-edge.io/docs/src/operate/installation/init_systems.md

 sudo apk add tedge-supervisord
 ```

 After installing the supervisord definitions, you will have to make sure the supervisord configuration pulls in the services definitions.
-Below shows an example `supervisord.conf` file which imports all thin-edge.io services definitions which were installed.
+Below shows an example `supervisord.conf` file which imports all %%te%% services definitions which were installed.

 ```ini title="file: /etc/supervisord.conf"
 # ... other supervisord settings